vishwa742/git-tutorial/gitFlow.md

 The **Develop branch** serves as an integration branch of features for developers to work on.

-We will create a develop branch from master branch and this develop branch is the branch in which the team will work on.
+We will create a develop branch from the master branch and this develop branch, is the branch in which the team will work on.

 ## Adding a feature